Firepeashooter1/CSFinalProject/README.md

 # CSFinalProject
+Note: for a better understading look at this through it in the code tab for a more better reading experinece

+Algothim:
  include iostream, stdlib.h, fstream, time.h vector
  void randLine needing a ifstream& variable to get correct txt file (file)
  > variable string (lineOne)